CPVFD Banner

 Crystal Park homes are located in a wildland-urban interface that is at "extreme risk".
 Homes built adjacent to vegetated areas in steep terrain are particularly susceptible to wildland fire.

-CPVFD will provide free Firewise assessments for your home.
-Simply contact Chief Hennessey or Chief Welsch to set up an appointment.
+Free Firewise Assessments CPFD will provide free Firewise assessments for your home.
+Simply contact CPFD Chief to set up an appointment.

 Prepare Your House for Fire Season

 Multiple large trees within the defensible space area should be trimmed so the tops are not touching.
-Tree clusters may be allowed if significant clear area is provided.
+Tree clusters may be allowed if significant clear area around the cluster is provided.

 Remove all "ladder fuels" including small trees around the base of larger trees you want to keep in your landscape.